culturesupport/culturesupport/Readme.md

 - You Are Dead Because Of Thinking
 - You Are Dead Because Of Speaking
 - You Are Dead Because Of Good Health
+- You Are Dead Because Of Bad Health
+- You Are Dead Because Of Health
 - You Are Dead Because Of Love
 - You Are Dead Because Of Because
 - You Are Dead Because Of Hate